Echiura: Anatomy

 Spoon worms vary in size from the giant Ikeda taenioides, nearly 2 m long with its proboscis extended, to the minute Lissomyema, measuring just 1 cm.

 Their bodies are generally cylindrical with two wider regions separated by a narrower region.
 There is a large extendible, scoop-shaped proboscis in front of the mouth which gives the animals their common name.
 This proboscis resembles that of peanut worms but it cannot be retracted into the body.
 It houses a brain and may be homologous to the prostomium of other annelids.
 The proboscis has rolled-in margins and a groove on the ventral surface.
 The distal end is sometimes forked.
 The proboscis can be very long; in the case of the Japanese species Ikeda taenioides, the proboscis can be 150 cm long while the body is only 40 cm.
 Even smaller species like Bonellia can have a proboscis a metre (yard) long.
 The proboscis is used primarily for feeding.
 Respiration takes place through the proboscis and the body wall, with some larger species also using cloacal irrigation.
 In this process, water is pumped into and out of the rear end of the gut through the anus.

 Compared with other annelids, echiurans have relatively few setae (bristles).
 In most species, there are just two, located on the underside of the body just behind the proboscis, and often hooked.
 In others, such as Echiurus, there are also further setae near the posterior end of the animal.
-Unlike other annelids, adult echiurans have no trace of segmentation.
+Unlike most annelids, adult echiurans have no trace of segmentation.
 Most echiurans are a dull grey or brown but a few species are more brightly coloured, such as the translucent green Listriolobus pelodes.